aevilla160/hpc_docs/docs/data_transfer.md

 3. Once the credential is typed in, there will be a prompt to where to store the host information, select the second option.

-4. Now there will be a prompt to enter password, this is the password used to sign into the cluster.
+4. Now there will be a prompt to enter a password, this is the password used to sign into the cluster.

 5. Finally, you will have access to open and manipulate any folder and file on the cluster via VSCode.
-There is also a built in terminal which allows for submission of jobs and other manipulations to be done in the VSCode application.
+There is also a built-in terminal which allows for submission of jobs and other manipulations to be done in the VSCode application.